Anaminus/rbxmk/doc/README.md

 what classes exist, the properties that exist on each class, what enums are defined, and so on.

-The primary descriptor type is the [**RootDesc**][RootDesc].
+The primary descriptor type is the [**Desc**][Desc].
 This contains a complete description of the classes and enums of an entire API.

-An [Instance][Instance] can have a RootDesc assigned to it.
+An [Instance][Instance] can have a Desc assigned to it.
 This state is inherited by any descendant instances.
 See [sym.Desc][Instance.sym.Desc] for more information.

-Additionally, the [rbxmk.globalDesc][rbxmk.globalDesc] field may be used to apply a RootDesc globally.
+Additionally, the [rbxmk.globalDesc][rbxmk.globalDesc] field may be used to apply a Desc globally.
 When globalDesc is set, any instance that wouldn't otherwise inherit a descriptor will use this global descriptor.

 When an instance has a descriptor, several behaviors are enforced: